forte-music/schema/README.md

 ## Remote Resources

 Some resources cannot be sent in the GraphQL response like audio and image data.
-This data is hosted by the server and an URL pointing the resource is provided by a GraphQL field, for example `Album.artworkUrl` and `Song.streamUrl`.
+This data is hosted by the server.
+Sometimes, a URL pointing the resource is provided by a GraphQL field, for example `Album.artworkUrl`.
 These URLs are relative to the configured server url.
+Other resources are accessible at pre-defined URLs.

 ## Authentication